Alfred Baumgarten: Family and private life

 In 1885, Baumgarten married Martha Christina Donner, the daughter of John Donner of Altona, Hamburg.
 The marriage produced two daughters, Mimi Donner Baumgarten (b.
 1888), and Elsa Baumgarten (b.
 1900).
 In 1895, he purchased a large house at Sainte-Agathe-des-Monts, which eventually had stables and galleries and dominated the hillside overlooking the lake.

 Baumgarten was a life governor of the Montreal General Hospital, the Montreal Western Hospital and the Alexandra Hospital.
 He enjoyed a prominent place in Montreal's social world.
 After he retired from public life he spent the greater part of his time at his country house.
-He died on 3 October, 1919, having suffered from poor health during the last five years of his life.
+He died on 3 October 1919, having been in poor health during the last five years of his life.
 He was buried in the Mount Royal Cemetery in Montreal.

 Baumgarten died a wealthy man.
 In his will, executed in 1919, he left donations to the three hospitals where he had been a governor, and a substantial annual sum for his family, which allowed them to retain the family country house, even after Martha Baumgarten's death in 1953.